wbcbz7/AWEGUS/README.md

 ## Contents

-* JAWEGUS - Jemm-based version (for real-mode V86-compatible applications, and possibly DPMI protected mode ones if DPMI server is able to reflect and use Jemm's I/O traps)
+* JAWEGUS - Jemm-based version: for real-mode V86-compatible applications, and possibly DPMI protected mode ones if DPMI server is able to reflect and use Jemm's I/O traps; 386+

 ## Build

-You need Open Watcom C/C++ compiler (both 1.9 and v2 should work fine, make sure 16 and 32-bit DOS target support is installed) and Netwide Assembler.
+You need Open Watcom C/C++ compiler (both 1.9 and v2 should work fine, make sure 16 and 32-bit DOS target support is installed), Netwide Assembler, and Python 3.x installed.

 Switch to corresponding directory, run `make`, grab .exe, done :)